top of page

 The original Xiegu X108G also has CAT control.
 This is a USB Micro connector on the rear of the radio and all you need is a USB A to micro USB cable similar to an Android type phone charger lead to utilise it.
 You need to install the X108G drivers (off the web) to utilise this but it is really easy.

-If you have made it this far and need a CAT cable, just visit our Icom, Yaesu, Kenwood and Xiegu shops
+If you have made it this far and need a CAT cable, please visit our Icom, Yaesu, Kenwood and Xiegu shops where we sell a range of great value CAT cables for most transceivers.

 bottom of page